pshrmn/hickory/docs/api/Hash.md

   - `clean` - The encoded path begins with `#` (no leading slash).
 This has one exception, which is the root location because there has to be at least one charater after the pound sign for a valid hash string.

-- `raw` - A function that will be used to set the `rawPathname` property of location objects.
-When creating a location from a string, this function will be passed the `pathname` section parsed from the string.
-When creating a location from an object, this function will be passed the `pathname` section of that object.
-The default value of this option is a function that will return the encoded version of the `pathname` (but will not double-encode an already encoded `pathname`).
+- `pathname` - A function that will be used to modify the `pathname` property of location objects.
+The default behavior is to fully encode a location's `pathname`.

 - `baseSegment` - This is a string that begins with a forward slash and ends with a non-foward slash character.
 It should be provided if your application is not being served from the root of your server.